 Cord blood located in placental veins, but also the placental tissue itself, is rich in haematopoietic stem cells from which all types of blood cells are produced.

 Transplantation of haematopoietic stem cells obtained from cord blood is effective for dozens of serious diseases, including some haematological and malignant diseases, such as leukaemia, lymphoma, selected tumours, immune or metabolic disorders.

 Mesenchymal stem cells

 Mesenchymal stem cells are capable of differentiating into a wide range of tissue, such as bone, cartilage, tendons, muscles, nerves or liver.
 Moreover, they possess immunomodulatory and anti-inflammatory properties, which makes them helpful in the treatment of chronic inflammatory and autoimmune diseases.

 Potential use of mesenchymal stem cells from the placenta:

 - recovery treatment of damaged tissue and organs

 Endothelial progenitor cells

 Endothelial progenitor cells help form new blood vessels and repair blood cells.
-They may help with repairs of damage due to arterial diseases, such as stroke, myocardial infarction, peripheral artery diseases, etc.2
+They may help with the repair of damage due to arterial diseases, such as stroke, myocardial infarction and peripheral artery diseases.2